VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition: Training Details

 \subsubsection{SDF Encoding}

-The SDF encoding block contains a U-Net architecture for extracting pixel aligned features.
-The U-Net architecture consists channels of 64, 128, 256 and 512.
-The upsampling layer consists of 256, 128, 64 and 128 resulting in the pixel-aligned features.
-All have Relu activation function.
-The bottleneck features consist of Z$_{global}$ $\in \mathbb{R}^{5 \times 5 \times 512}$ which is flattened to get $\mathbb{R}^{25 \times 512}$.
-Additionally positional embeddings are added to these flattened patches to maintain the spatial ordering.
+The SDF encoding block uses a U-Net architecture to extract pixel-aligned features.
+The encoder consists of convolutional layers with channel sizes of 64, 128, 256, and 512, while the decoder contains upsampling layers with channel sizes of 256, 128, 64, and 128, producing the final pixel-aligned feature maps.
+All layers use ReLU activation functions.
+The bottleneck feature is represented as $Z_{\text{global}} \in \mathbb{R}^{5 \times 5 \times 512}$, which is flattened to $\mathbb{R}^{25 \times 512}$.
+Positional embeddings are added to these flattened patches to preserve spatial ordering.